-Contour Line Color - Allows you to change the contour line color in the display.
+Contour Line Color - Allows for changing the contour line color in the display.
 This option is an option for the Contour display types.

-Hovmoller View - Allows you to capture an image of the data and change many aesthetic aspects of the display.
+Hovmoller View - Allows for capturing an image of the data and change many aesthetic aspects of the display.